Add Unit TestsAdd Unit Tests

 To avoid regression, we recommend adding unit tests for all your tasks.

 There are two main ways to unit-test your tasks.
-Both will be regular Micronaut tests, and hence must be annotated with @MicronautTest.
+In both cases, your tests must be annotated with @KestraTest to start the needed Kestra components properly.

 Unit test a RunnableTask

 This is the most common way to test a RunnableTask.
-You create your RunnableTask, and test output or Exception.
-This will cover most of the cases.
+You create your RunnableTask, test its run() method, and assert on its output or exception.

 Example

-This is same as any Java unit tests, feel free to use any dependencies, test methods, start docker containers, ...
+This is done the same as any Java unit tests.
+Feel free to use any dependencies, test methods, and start docker containers as you need.
+Kestra tests are Micronaut tests so you can inject any bean in them.

 Unit test with a full flow

-In case you want to add some unit test with a full flow (In some rare case, it can be necessary; for example, for FlowableTask), here is how you can write the unit test with the full flow.
+If you want to add some unit tests with a full flow (which can be necessary in some rare cases, for example, for a FlowableTask), you will use the @ExecuteFlow annotation.

 Example